Learn about FICA, Social Security, and Medicare taxes, and how they impact your business this year.

 When you see the acronym FICA, it simply means federal withholdings for Medicare and Social Security.
 FICA tax percentages help fund the Medicare and Social Security programs in the United States.

 Nearly everyone that works pays FICA because it is a federal tax, and the rates are eligible to change each year.
-It isn’t just enough to know what FICA is but to be able to accurately calculate your earnings.
+It isn’t just enough to know what FICA is; you must be be able to accurately calculate your earnings.
 Not having a full understanding of the percentages being withheld in conjunction with your salary can mean owing taxes after you file.

 Calculating FICA for the employee